 I have written a number of packages which work with emacs, which do a variety of different things.
 Most of the packages are available on Marmalade or MELPA.
-They are versioned on Google Code.
+They are versioned on github.

-- omn-mode is an major mode support the Manchester syntax OWL.
+- omn-modeis an major mode support the Manchester syntax OWL.
 It mostly provides integration with other packages, supporting better abbreviation support, syntax highlighting and imenu or ECB code browsing.
+Now available on ELPA.

 - Lazy Desktop interacts with the standards desktop.el package.
 I really like desktop but it means my Emacs takes a long time to load (partly because loading the desktop forces a lot of autoloads).
 This package opens a few files to be going on with, and does the rest in the idle cycle.
 This package should make it into core Emacs sometime soon (or perhaps it already has).